Monday, January 13, 2025

 As a college football head coach, he is 106-63.

-“Tyla, my boys and I are excited to be joining the Gulf Shores Dolphin family,” Hudspeth said.
+“Tyla, my boys, and I are excited to be joining the Gulf Shores Dolphin family,” Hudspeth said.
 “I am looking forward to leading a team that is part of a community that we care so much about.
 Our goal is to develop a program that everyone can be proud of and that develops young men on and off the field.”

-Subscribe to our newsletter!
+Subscribe to get our latest content by email.

 Follow Us on Social Media:

-Facebook, Twitter, Instagram, Telegram, Tumblr, and YouTube
+Facebook, Twitter, Instagram, Telegram, Tumblr, YouTube, and TruthSocial

+Check out our videos: Videos Keep Independent Journalism Alive!
+Ad-free experience and Exclusive Premium-plus content.
 Join our Paid Substack for additional content for $10 per month.
 This is ad-free content.
 We believe that what you read matters and great writing is valuable.
 Through Substack, writers can flourish by being paid directly by their readers.

 Report a Correction or Typo

-© 2007-2024 The Capital Sports Report.
+© 2007-2025 The Capital Sports Report.
 All Rights Reserved.
 This material may not be published, broadcasted, rewritten, or redistributed.

 Anthony Caruso III